BodoBookhagen/PointCloud_to_GMT_maps/docs/From_PC_to_GMT_Maps (bodo-ThinkPad-P50's conflicted copy 2018-11-27).md

 The output figure contains an oblique view of building 27 and 29 with points colored by their elevation (Figure \ref{Fig:ebee_Golm_H27_04May2018_50cm_plot3d_elevation}).

 Next, we can also show the point cloud with colors from the classification (see previous section).
 We have to define a colorscale (`categorical`) and use column 3 to display colors.
-Here we use the option `-a3` to identify the third column to be the column containing the integer point-cloud class (columns start counting at 0 with X coordinates, followed by column 1 with Y coordinates).
+Here we use the option `-a3` to identify the third column to be the column containing the integer class (columns start counting at 0 with X coordinates, followed by column 1 with Y coordinates).

 ```
 FN2=ebee_Golm_H27_04May2018_50cm_plot3d_class